apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Annular solar eclipse set to cast shadow on South Carolina, North Carolina, Georgia next week**
+**Cavs say Travis Kelce was great before Taylor Swift - ESPN**

-You can read more about it [here](https://www.wyff4.com/article/solar-eclipse-south-carolina-north-carolina-georgia/45467795).
+You can read more about it [here](https://www.espn.com/nba/story/_/id/38584343/cleveland-cavaliers-weigh-taylor-swift-travis-kelce).

 ## Requirements
 - Python 3.8